Dhghomon/easy_rust/README.md

 ```

 [Here is the page for Entry](https://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html).
-Here is a simple version of its code. `K` means key and `V` means variable.
+Here is a simple version of its code. `K` means key and `V` means value.

 ```rust
 // 🚧